gtsop/babel-jest-boost/README.md

 jest --clearCache && jest # or whatever you testing command is
 ```

-It is very likely that some tests of yours will now break.
-This will be caused by some implicit dependency in your code that you're probably not aware of, but also not willing to fix right now.
-In order to overcome this problem you have two tools: `importIgnorePatterns` plugin option and `no-boost` directive.
+It is likely that some tests of yours will now break.
+The breakage may be caused either by some implicit dependency in your code that you're probably not aware of, or some case not being properly supported by `babel-jest-boost`.
+Either way, you are not goint to fix those right now.
+In order to overcome this problem you have two tools: `importIgnorePatterns` plugin option and the `no-boost` directive.

 1. Use `importIgnorePatterns` to batch-block specific barels or paths are commonly imported in your codebase and are causing your tests to break (since you added this plugin)